FarisPalayi/project-ml/readme.md

 1. **Install git and python(v3+) if it's not already on your system**

    - You can check it by typing `git --version` in the terminal.
 If the output is something like `git version 2.30.0.windows.2`, git is already installed.
 If not, you need to install it.
-Python can also be checked in this way using teh `python --version` command
+Python can also be checked in this way using the `python --version` command
    - [Install Git](https://git-scm.com/downloads) | [Install Python](https://www.python.org/downloads/)

      After installation, configure git by adding your name and email: